lidia-k/PatternX-Duplicate-Finder/README.md

 _TODO: The current code is creating a edge type for every single edge, which exponentially increases the total number of edge types.
 This part of the code (`FHIR_to_graph.py/resource_to_edges`) needs to be updated to only create a new edge type for a unique relationship between two node types._

+### Play with RAG on FHIR

+Using the graph database created with FHIR as contextual information, you can try RAG (Retrieval Augmented Generation).
+There is a flask app that you can run with a simple UI for QnA.
+You first need to [download ollama](https://ollama.com/) and run it locally with `ollama run llama3.1`

+To run the app, run `python app.py` from /fhir_rag directory.

+This is based on the code for [RAG_on_FHIR by Sam Schifman](https://github.com/samschifman/RAG_on_FHIR/blob/main/RAG_on_FHIR_with_KG/FHIR_GRAPHS.ipynb)

 ### Create datapoints from the Neo4j database